googlevr/tilt-brush-toolkit/README.md

 # Tilt Brush Toolkit

 The Tilt Brush Toolkit is a collection of scripts and assets that allow you to use [Tilt Brush](http://g.co/tiltbrush) data in your creative projects.
+If you simply want to import Tilt Brush geometry into Unity, this package is mostly superseded by [Poly Toolkit](https://github.com/googlevr/poly-toolkit-unity).

 ## Contents